RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 6. In the toolbar, click the downward arrow next to the debug ![](images/24d5d6d43ac43436a7327b3d6837e46f.jpg) icon.

-    You can see that the pre-configured CICS and JCL debug configurations have now appeared in the menu.
+    You can see that the preconfigured CICS and JCL debug configurations are now listed in the menu.

 10. In the HACloud view, press **Ctrl + F2** to clear the screen of the emulator.
 11. Enter transaction id BANK, and press **Enter**.